Improved Hamiltonians for Quantum Simulations

-One should ask what existing quantum errors are and what are required to benefit despite the additional circuit depth.
-As a test case, we implement the most expensive $\mathbb{Z}_2$ gate, $\upi$, on the 7-qubit \texttt{ibm\_perth} device (\fig{connectivity}) and study its fidelity.
-The connectivity of \texttt{ibm\_perth} prevents implementing $\upi$ exactly as shown in \fig{Z2improvedHV} and a transpiled version of the circuit with 12 CNOTs and 20 additional one-qubit gates is used.
+For $\mathbb{Z}_2$ gauge theory, $\hat{H}_{I}$ can be mapped to Pauli matrices.
+Choosing the magnetic field basis, the qubit state $\ket{0}$ ($\ket{1}$) represents the element 1 (-1) of $\mathbb{Z}_2$.
+Implementations of the primitive gates are listed in the last column of \tab{gateperlink}.
+We consider the most expensive $\mathbb{Z}_2$ gate, $\mathcal{U}_{V_{\rm rect}}$ on the 7-qubit \texttt{ibm\_perth} device (\fig{connectivity}).
+The connectivity of \texttt{ibm\_perth} prevents implementing $\mathcal{U}_{V_{\rm rect}}$ as shown in \fig{Z2improvedHV}.
+With the mapping from links to qubits shown in \fig{connectivity}, a transpiled version of the circuit with 12 CNOTs and 20 additional one-qubit gates are used.
+We use the benchmark value $\theta = \delta t/ (g_s g_t)= 0.811411$, precluding circuit optimization when using $\theta$ values such as $\pi/2$.